-- (a) in the case of a State, by the authority designated for the purpose by it; - (b) in the case of an entity, by its designated representative or the authority
+(a) In the case of a State Party, by the authority designated for that purpose by it;

+(b) In the case of an entity, by its designated representative or the authority designated for that purpose by the sponsoring State or States; and

-(c) in the case of the Enterprise, by its competent authority.
+(c) In the case of the Enterprise, by its competent authority.

-3. Each application by a state enterprise or one of the entities refer to in subparagraph (b) of regulation 9 shall also contain:
+3. Each application by a state enterprise or one of the entities referred to in subparagraph (b) of regulation 9 shall also contain:

-(a) sufficient information to determine the nationality of the applicant or the identity of the State or States by which, or by whose nationals, the applicant is effectively controlled; and
+(a) Sufficient information to determine the nationality of the applicant or the identity of the State or States by which, or by whose nationals, the applicant is effectively controlled; and

-(b) the principal place of business or domicile and, if applicable, place of registration of the applicant.
+(b) The principal place of business or domicile and, if applicable, place of registration of the applicant.